Frequently Asked Questions - Crescent School

 Support for a child may entail 1:1 teaching for which there is a termly charge.
 Children who require this teaching will receive a structured, cumulative, multi-sensory learning programme tailored to their individual needs.

 Should your child need any additional learning support, please indicate this on the registration form.
-You and your child will then be invited to spend some time with our SENCo which can be organised by school via a 'Teams Meeting'.
+He/she will then spend some time with our SENCo during the taster day.

 Q: What extra-curricular clubs do you offer?

-A: We offer over 30 different lunch-time and after school clubs that cater for all interests.
+A: We offer around 50 different lunch-time and after school clubs that cater for all interests.
 See the section on extra-curricular clubs, sport and music within this update.

 Q: I am a working parent – do you offer wrap around care and holiday provision?